Amazon HQ2: Request for proposal

-The deadline for Phase I bids was October 19, 2017.
-A final site was planned to be selected and announced in November 2018, from a shortlist of 20 cities released in January.
+Bids were required to be submitted by October 2017.
+A final site was planned to be selected and announced in November 2018, from a shortlist of 20 cities released in January 2018.

 Bids

 Submitted

-By October 23, 2017, 238 proposals were submitted and received by Amazon, from cities and regions from 54 states, provinces, districts, and territories, including municipalities in all U.S. states except Arkansas, Hawaii, Iowa, Montana, North Dakota, South Dakota, Vermont, and Wyoming.
+By the deadline, 238 proposals were submitted and received by Amazon, from 54 jurisdictions, including municipalities in all U.S. states except Arkansas, Hawaii, Iowa, Montana, North Dakota, South Dakota, Vermont, and Wyoming.
 The Canadian provinces of New Brunswick and Saskatchewan also had no regions submit a bid, along with the Yukon Territory.